early work

 Voices Before the Future

-“Pedro Valiente's early steps are marked by an engagement with experimental performance and interdisciplinary exploration.
-His formative years were shaped by encounters with avant-garde artists who challenge boundaries, laying the groundwork for his approach to storytelling.
+“Pedro Valiente's early steps are marked by an engagement with experimental performance and interdisciplinary art.
+His formative years are shaped by encounters with avant-garde artists who challenge boundaries, laying the groundwork for his approach to storytelling.
+Through these formative influences, he cultivated a voice that bridges disciplines and cultures.